| | | |

 How To Make Campfire Dutch Oven Beef Stew:

-A day or two before going camping or cooking in a container mix your meat in some olive oil and season your meat.
-I did a combination seasoning but you can really do any kind.
+A day or two before going camping or cooking in a container, mix your meat with olive oil and season it.
+I used my all-purpose seasoning , but you can use any kind.

-Pour in your beef broth and start to prep your veggies.
+Pour in the beef broth and start preparing your veggies.

 **The bottom of the dutch oven will be the hottest in the campfire when placed on hot coals*